Why Meme Marketing doesn’t work for your business

 Memes have a broad spectrum yet represent specific concepts.
 They “spread like a virus”, evolving and changing as they go.

-For marketers, meme marketing comes as an out-of-the-box solution to communicate to a brand’s audience.
-As for the every-day-user, meme marketing may look like a brand’s attempt to look more friendly and drop some of the stiffness.
+For marketers, meme marketing is an out-of-the-box solution to communicate to a brand’s audience.
+As for the everyday user, meme marketing may look like a brand’s attempt to look more friendly and drop some of the stiffness.

-Whichever the perspective, it’s a powerful tactic that can generate results but can also hurt a brand when the marketer doesn’t double-check his ideas.
-And that is exactly why meme marketing cannot be considered a magic approach to guaranteed success.
+Whatever the perspective, meme marketing is a powerful tactic that can generate results.
+However, it can also hurt a brand when the marketer doesn’t double-check his ideas.
+That is exactly why meme marketing cannot be considered a magic approach to guaranteed success.